xavier-cai/vscode-leetcode-cpp-debug/README.md

 ![demo](https://raw.githubusercontent.com/xavier-cai/vscode-leetcode-cpp-debug/master/docs/imgs/demo.gif)

-> **Attention**: Before start debugging, you must check availability of your C++ debugger tools.
+> **Attention**: Before start debugging, you must to check availability of your C++ debugger tools.
 Get more information from [VSCode documents](https://code.visualstudio.com/docs/cpp/config-mingw#cpp-atricles).

 ## Features

 ### Start Debugging

-- Generate debugging code and start a debug session for your solution.
+- Generate debugging codes and start a debug session for your solution.

 - You can run the `LeetCode Debugger: Start Debugging` command from the command palette (`Ctrl/Cmd + Shift + P`).